KatharaFramework/Kathara-Labs/exercises/01-simple-configuration/README.md

 To check if you set a correct network, you can use the typical networking troubleshooting tools, e.g., wireshark, ping, traceroute...

-When you feel comfortable with your configuration, for the final check you can use the `kathara-lab-checker` tool to automatically correct the exercise.
+When you feel comfortable with your configuration, for the final check you can use the `kathara_lab_checker` tool to automatically correct the exercise.
 To install the tool, follow the instructions provided by the [README](../README.md) of the exercises section.